-- A persistent corpus luteum following an oestrus cycle in which pregnancy did not occur.
+□ A persistent corpus luteum following an oestrus cycle in which pregnancy did not occur.
 This may occur in any sexually mature female but is particularly common in goats in their second year of a lactation ('running through') without being mated.
-Certain families seem prone to develop the condition. - A persistent corpus luteum following embryonic death with resorption of the embryo. - Occurrence is increased following use of progestagen sponges and treatment with equine chorionic gonadotrophin (eCG).
+Certain families seem prone to develop the condition.